Aaatresh/LiverNet/README.md

 pathology, Kasturba Medical College (KMC) Mangalore, Manipal Academy of Higher Education (MAHE), Manipal, Karnataka, India, for providing the liver cancer histopathology image dataset.
-* The authors thank the the Science Engineering and Research Board, Department of Science and Technology, Govt. of India for the grant provided to fund this research.
+* The authors thank the Science Engineering and Research Board, Department of Science and Technology, Govt. of India, for the grant provided to fund this research.